 (When these instances are present base volume can increase.)
 If these instances aren’t captured in your data, it leads to questions and an inaccurate assessment of your business.

-With quantified baselines, companies are not just prioritizing accuracy, but also intelligence.
+With quantified baselines, CPGs aren’t just prioritizing accuracy, they’re emphasizing intelligence.

 Using a comprehensive trade promotion optimization solution directly impacts your business in 3 ways: